Elena' s AI Blog

 tf.random.set_seed(57)

-The operation-level we can define directly in operation such as when shuffling the tensor
+Set the operation-level seed directly on an operation, such as when shuffling the tensor with tf.random.shuffle():

 tf.random.shuffle(tensor, seed=57)